 Unless the situation really requires it — like managing pure text conversations — it can be an “overkill”.
-AI can be complex and of course expensive.
+AI can be complex and, of course, expensive.
 Due to its complexity, it’s hard to implement in a bot.
 Also, it needs a lot of time to learn and build up its personality before it can be productive.

-Most bots today don’t use AI instead they guide the user with the help of rich interactions.
+Most bots today don’t use AI; instead, they guide the user with the help of rich interactions.

 Conversation best practices:

 - Shorthanding: it comes handy when designing UI flows.
-If the user and the bot already “know” each other, there is no reason to not use the extracted entities from before to build up a preference list that is unique to the user.
+If the user and the bot already “know” each other, there is no reason not to use the extracted entities from before to build up a preference list that is unique to the user.
 Imagine yourself ordering your favorite pizza while not having to go through the whole process over and over again.
 Instead, all you have to say is: “Hi, I want the usual today!”

-- Learning from mistakes: making mistakes is a part of the game called life.
+- Learning from the mistakes: making mistakes is part of the game called life.
 Instead of making up excuses, a designer should analyze and prevent it from occurring in the future.
 Going through all the weak spots where the bot failed to satisfy the user’s expectations is a great opportunity to learn more about the user and extract additional information for a more future-proof engagement.

 - Rich elements and expecting feedback: additional pictures, GIFs, emojis, navigation buttons are additional elements that can make a conversation more interesting.
-In some cases, a single picture can express more information, than multiple lines of text.
+In some cases, a single picture can express more information than multiple lines of text.
 A decent can provide this hybrid communication experience.

 But a bot really shines when it expects these rich interactions and feedback from the user and can react in the same way!